 How Does Meditation Work In Our Brains?

-For example, if the prefrontal cortex becomes overactive, then we may experience anxiety, depression, anger, fear, aggression, impulsivity, poor impulse control, obsessive thoughts, paranoia, and other negative behaviors.
-If the limbic system becomes too active, then we may experience mood swings, insomnia, addiction, eating disorders, panic attacks, and other emotional disturbances.
+For example, if the prefrontal cortex becomes overactive, we may experience anxiety, depression, anger, fear, aggression, impulsivity, poor impulse control, obsessive thoughts, paranoia, and other negative behaviors.
+If the limbic system becomes too active, we may experience mood swings, insomnia, addiction, eating disorders, panic attacks, and other emotional disturbances.

 In addition to regulating our emotions, the prefrontal cortex helps us develop higher levels of intelligence.
-According to Dr. Richard Davidson, professor emeritus of psychology at University of Wisconsin–Madison, “Meditation increases blood flow to the frontal lobes, thus increasing oxygen and glucose delivery.”
+According to Dr. Richard Davidson, professor emeritus of psychology at the University of Wisconsin–Madison, “Meditation increases blood flow to the frontal lobes, thus increasing oxygen and glucose delivery.”
 Oxygen and glucose help fuel neurons’ electrical signals and increase their efficiency.
 Therefore, increased blood flow to the prefrontal cortex leads to improved cognitive functioning.

 Why Do You Need To Meditate?